linuxfandudeguy/cnsh/README.md

 - Needs a `run` command
 - needs to make a exported path for global packages

+Once you Fork the package, publish it to npm with a name like @cnsh/{id}
+Thanks for contributing!
 ## Licence

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.